Karli writes as a therapeutic outlet and with the hope that her articles will be useful to others who have suffered psychological abuse.

 Psychopaths, sociopaths, and those with cluster B personality disorders, such as narcissistic and borderline, share similar traits.
 They are all highly manipulative liars who use others for their own personal gain.
 They lack empathy and compassion, although many of them are quite skilled at faking such emotions when a situation calls for it.

-Maybe they have an official diagnosis, maybe you just suspect that they are a narcissist or sociopath; either way the label isn't important other than as a way for you to find information about their condition and about how to keep such individuals from ruining your life.
+Some narcissistic exes have an official diagnosis.
+Maybe you just suspect that they are a narcissist or sociopath; either way the label isn't important other than as a way for you to find information about their condition and about how to keep such individuals from ruining your life.
 What is important is if someone is abusing you emotionally, physically, spiritually, verbally, or any combination of these, you need to get help and get out of that situation.
 It doesn't matter what category of crazy they fit into; it matters that they are abusive.

 2. Why Are They the Way They Are?